-332. This post is required to manage a fourth field office.
+- 332. This post is required to manage a fourth field office.
 The post will perform general managerial functions within the field office.
-The Field Office Manager will be delegated administrative authority from the Section head at headquarters in order to maintain efficient and effective field activities.
+The Field Office Manager will be delegated administrative authority from the Section head at headquarters in order to maintain efficient and effective field activities. - (ii) Proposed new non-staff requirements

-Funds are required to finance travel by the Section head to the various field offices.
+333. Funds are required to finance travel by the Section head to the various field offices.